Oftobcom/dgre/README.md

 └─ README.md
 ```

----

 ## License & Disclaimer

 Released under the **MIT License**.

 DG RE is for **research, educational, and experimental purposes only**.
 It **does not provide financial advice or regulatory-compliant credit decisioning**.

----

-If you want, I can also **suggest a super-short “one-screen” GitHub description for the repo homepage** that hooks visitors immediately.
-This is often what attracts stars and contributors.
-Do you want me to do that too?